-- Persistent Poverty Counties: The USDA Economic Research Service has defined counties as being persistently poor if 20 percent or more of their populations were living in poverty based on the 1980, 1990, and 2000 decennial censuses and 2007-11 American Community Survey 5-year estimates.
-See the ERS County Typology Codes, 2015 Edition. - Center for Disease Control (CDC) Social Vulnerability Index: This online interactive map uses 15 U.S. census variables which can be viewed as one overall vulnerability index or viewed as 4 separate indices: socioeconomic status, household composition and disability, minority status and language, and housing type and transportation. - Environmental Protection Agency (EPA) Environmental Justice Screen and Mapping Tool (EJScreen): With this online tool, under "Socioeconomic Indicators," the "Demographic Index" is based on the average of low-income and people of color (by Census block group).
+- ➤ Persistent Poverty Counties: The USDA Economic Research Service has defined counties as being persistently poor if 20 percent or more of their populations were living in poverty based on the 1980, 1990, and 2000 decennial censuses and 2007-11 American Community Survey 5-year estimates.
+See the ERS County Typology Codes, 2015 Edition. - Environmental Protection Agency (EPA) Environmental Justice Screen and Mapping Tool (EJScreen): With this online tool, under "Socioeconomic Indicators," the "Demographic Index" is based on the average of low-income and people of color (by Census block group).
 You can also view each of those indicators separately, as well as other demographic indicators. - White House Council on Environmental Quality's Climate and Economic Justice Screening Tool: This tool identifies communities that are marginalized, underserved, and overburdened by pollution.
 These communities are located in census tracts that are at or above the thresholds in one or more of eight categories of criteria.
 The tool uses census tracts that represent about 4,000 people, which is the smallest unit of geography for which consistent data can be displayed on the tool.
 The tool ranks each census tract using percentiles that show how much burden each tract experiences relative to all other tracts, for each criterion.